petermcd/monzo-api/docs/source/developers.rst

 Distributing Package
 -------------------------------------

-Distributing the package is no longer be required.
+Distributing the package is no longer required.
 A Github action automatically uploads the generated .tar.gz and .whl files.